How to Host A Virtual Event For Your Community

 If you’ve yet to hold an event virtually for your community because you’re looking for the best platform to help support you through it, Nas.io is the place to start.

-While in-person events are still very effective and can definitely help you build stronger, face-to-face connections with your community – there’s actually great advantages to holding virtual events instead.
+While in-person events are still very effective and can definitely help you build stronger, face-to-face connections with your community – there are actually great advantages to holding virtual events instead.
 For example, virtual events are:

 1. Accessible to global members